 You don't need to install any application in your system.
 You can add Drive Explorer to your Google account and start using it.

-Also with Drive Explorer, in addition to folder size, you get a lot of info about your files on Google Drive like who has what access to the file, the path of the file, image link, created/modified at timestamp, last modifying user and much more.
+Also with Drive Explorer, in addition to folder size, you get a lot of info about your files on Google Drive like who has what access to the file, download links, the path of the file, image links, created/modified at timestamp, last modifying user and much more.

 On the workspace marketplace page, click install and authorize access to your files.
 After installing, you can either use it from your Google Drive dashboard or from a Google Sheet.